Annapurna High Pass Trekking

 Day 03

 We depart early from Kathmandu for a long but scenic drive toward Chamje, passing through Besisahar, the gateway to the Annapurna region.
 The drive follows the Marsyangdi River, winding through terraced farmlands, traditional villages, and lush valleys.
 After leaving the main highway at Dumre, the road becomes rougher as we ascend into the hills.
-Chamje, a small village with Tibetan-influenced Manangi communities, marks our overnight stop.
+Chamje, a small village with Tibetan-influenced Manangi communities, drive through Dhrapani and to Chame marks our overnight stop.

 Day 04